rupeshtiwari/rupeshtiwari/README.md

   - Please subscribe to [All Access Membership Elite](www.fullstackmaster.net/elite) to get **everything from PRO plan** additionally you will get access to **monthly live Q&A video call** with Rupesh and ask doubts and get more tips and tricks.

 > Your bright future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.

-## Pluralsight Author 🧑‍🏫

-Now a days RxJS is much popular and testing RxJS is challenge.
-I would recommend using Marble Diagrams to write specs for your RxJS methods.
-Learn everything you should know about [RxJS Unit Testing with Marble Diagram course at Pluralsight](https://app.pluralsight.com/library/courses/unit-testing-rxjs-marble-diagrams/table-of-contents) from scratch.
-If you like my course please add ratings and comments.
-Visit my [Pluralsight profile](https://app.pluralsight.com/profile/author/rupesh-tiwari)

 ## Thank you!